SuperOfficeDocs/superoffice-docs/docs/database/tables/selectionmember.md

 ---
-uid: selectionmember
+uid: table-selectionmember
 title: selectionmember table
 description: Selection detail table  Each row in a selection is represented by one record in this table.
 Contact_id is always filled in, person_id is optional, but if used, must point to a person belonging to the contact in contact_id. so.generated: true
 keywords:
   - "database"
   - "selectionmember"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# Selectionmember Table (24)
+# selectionmember Table (24)

 ## Fields